ConsenSysMesh/rimble-ui/example/src/stories/ToastMessage/README.md

 **`message`:** should clearly state the update in human terms, referencing the process if possible.

 **`actionText`:** should relate to what you're communicating and is optional.
-If the message is a reversible action, "undo" is often a good choice.
 If no action is required or relevant, leave it out.

 **Example scenarios:**

 - A transaction was sent successfully
 - A transaction has started
 - You're now logged in to your wallet

-## Code

-## Code (with icon)

 ---